 Now that you’ve crossed off keyword research, SEO, and content strategy from your list, you must tick the Social Media box.
 This is not just a distribution channel for your content, but a great promotional tool that increases your brand awareness.
 Make sure you identify the right social media channels for your business.
 We wrote a blog post about choosing the right social media channel, which you can read here.

 Step 3: Lead Generation

-A good landing page needs to be simple, eye-catching and clear.
+A good landing page needs to be simple, eye-catching, and clear.
 Make sure your call to action ties into your goals and that it is clear and compelling enough for your visitors.
-Whether you invite them to download, read more, subscribe or register, the workflow behind a form a visitor fills in has to be thoroughly planned and organised.
+Whether you invite them to download, read more, subscribe, or register, the workflow behind a form a visitor fills in has to be thoroughly planned and organized.

 Step 4: Customer Acquisition

 How do you actually acquire new customers?
 In this step it’s important sales and marketing are aligned.